 Microchip Your Pet Before He Gets Lost!

 Despite our best intentions, dogs get out when we’re sure they can’t.
-They run through open doors, dig under fences, hop out car windows, and squeeze through tiny little cat doors that you’d swear couldn’t accommodate a squirrel, much less your bouncy dog.
+They run through open doors, dig under fences, and hop out car windows.

 Unfortunately, 1 in 3 dogs get lost during their lifetimes, and according to the American Humane Society, only 17% of them are ever recovered.

 How can you beat the odds of this happening to your pet?

 Number one priority: Have your pet wear an ID tag with a phone number where you can be contacted.
 Unfortunately, many people forget to check their dog’s tags on a regular basis.
 They often rust, get scratched, or even come totally off, leaving no way for anyone who finds the dog to find you.

 A microchip is a tiny computer chip–about the size of a grain of rice–that your vet can implant between your pet’s shoulder blades.
 Each microchip has a unique number, which is entered in an international database.
 Veterinary hospitals, animal shelters, and humane societies have microchip readers, scanners that can quickly be run over the dog’s shoulder blades, allowing the scanner to read your dog’s individual microchip number.
 The number allows the person scanning your dog to know which database your pet is registered with.
 They can then call a toll-free number, and the database will match your pet’s number with your name and phone number so you can be contacted.